-The Company's cash balance was depleted during Q1 2020.
-Through March 31, 2020 and subsequent thereto, management has been funding operations through unpaid remuneration, expenses paid on behalf of the Company and funds advanced to the Company.
-These liabilities remained outstanding as at May 29, 2020.
-Where possible, the payment of significant expenses has been deferred.
+The Company's cash balance had depleted during Q1 2020.
+Through March 31, 2020 and subsequent thereto, management had been funding operations through deferred remuneration, expenses paid on behalf of the Company and funds advanced to the Company.
+Certain of the proceeds of the June 2020 private placement were applied to these liabilities as well as the payment of certain expenditures that had been deferred.